Brian-Neufeld/GPS-Tracker/README.md

 # GPS-Tracker

-SD card insertion and removal is controlled by a pushbutton tied to GPIO 7.
+SD card insertion and ejection is controlled by a momentary pushbutton tied to GPIO 7.